mavlink/mavlink-camera-manager/README.md

 - Create and manage streams:
   - from local devices, like most USB cameras (using video4linux)
   - from remote devices, like most IP cameras
-  - with suported encodings: H264, MJPG, Raw (YUYV)
+  - with supported encodings: H264, MJPG, Raw (YUYV)
 - REST API for full control over streams and easy integrations
   - With Swagger UI always available for easy development <sup>([What is this?](https://swagger.io/tools/swagger-ui/))</sup>
 - Configure video4linux camera controls, like brightness, saturation, etc.